zhengyao-lin/vargo/README.md

 A wrapper around cargo so that it automatically runs verification (w/ [Verus](https://github.com/verus-lang/verus/)) on related crates.

 Note:
-- Not related to "vargo" as the internal build script in Verus (I need to rename at some point, open to suggestions).
+- Not related to "vargo" as the internal build script in Verus (I need to rename at some point).
 - The way it works is also similar to [`cargo verus`](https://github.com/verus-lang/verus/pull/1138) (i.e., via `RUSTC_WRAPPER`), but we require no change to the Verus repo, and we translate flags for `rustc` to flags for `verus`.